Rasathanthram

 Rasathanthram was released in theatres on 7 April 2006 and received positive reviews with critics praising performance of Mohanlal, Gopy and Jasmine.
 The film performed well at the box office, it grossed ₹21 crore worldwide and completed 100 days theatrical run.
+The screenplay was released as a book in August 2006 by DC Books.

 Plot

 Premachandran is a carpenter who lives along with his father, Balan Master, and works along with his friend, Manikandan.
 They are now working on a house near the house of a rich landlord.
 Kanmani, who was sold by her mother, works in that house as a servant and is ill-treated.
 Seethamma lives along with her daughter, Kumari, who has a liking towards Premachandran.

 One night, Premachandran goes to his workplace to take his tools.
 He sees Kanmani leaving the house and is puzzled.
 He follows her.
 She was on the verge of committing suicide when Premachandran rescues her.
 He gives her shelter in one room in a building owned by Chettiyar, telling Chettiyar that his friend did not get the bus to go back home.
 Kanmani dresses up as a boy by the name of Velayuthan Kutty and soon starts working with Manikandan and Premachandran.
 Balan Master starts liking the disguised boy.

 One day, Premachandran tells Kanmani that he has planned to rescue her by sending her to Tamil Nadu to work in a banyan company where Premachandran's friend is working.
 Kanmani refuses to go.
 Premachandran accidentally confesses to Manikandan that Velayuthan Kutty is actually the missing Kanmani.
 Manikandan has no peace and shouts out the truth in the middle of the night.
 Two policemen, accidentally hear this and take Premachandran and Kanmani into custody.